shamelin/go-jellyfin-api-client/docs/SearchAPI.md

 	startIndex := int32(56) // int32 | Optional.
 The record index to start at.
 All items with a lower index will be dropped from the results. (optional) limit := int32(56) // int32 | Optional.
 The maximum number of records to return. (optional) userId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | Optional.
-Supply a user id to search within a user's library or omit to search all. (optional) includeItemTypes := []openapiclient.BaseItemKind{openapiclient.BaseItemKind("AggregateFolder")} // []BaseItemKind | If specified, only results with the specified item types are returned.
-This allows multiple, comma delimited. (optional) excludeItemTypes := []openapiclient.BaseItemKind{openapiclient.BaseItemKind("AggregateFolder")} // []BaseItemKind | If specified, results with these item types are filtered out.
-This allows multiple, comma delimited. (optional) mediaTypes := []openapiclient.MediaType{openapiclient.MediaType("Unknown")} // []MediaType | If specified, only results with the specified media types are returned.
+Supply a user id to search within a user's library or omit to search all. (optional) includeItemTypes := []JellyfinJellyfinBaseItemKind{"TODO"} // []JellyfinJellyfinBaseItemKind | If specified, only results with the specified item types are returned.
+This allows multiple, comma delimited. (optional) excludeItemTypes := []JellyfinJellyfinBaseItemKind{"TODO"} // []JellyfinJellyfinBaseItemKind | If specified, results with these item types are filtered out.
+This allows multiple, comma delimited. (optional) mediaTypes := []JellyfinJellyfinMediaType{"TODO"} // []JellyfinJellyfinMediaType | If specified, only results with the specified media types are returned.
 This allows multiple, comma delimited. (optional) parentId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | If specified, only children of the parent are returned. (optional) isMovie := true // bool | Optional filter for movies. (optional) isSeries := true // bool | Optional filter for series. (optional)